Heterosexual Cultures, 2017

 Installation

-Plywood, petri dishes, found images, laser prints, adhesive, lab coat Dimensions variable In 1515, Albrecht Dürer created a woodcut of a rhinoceros.
-Although he had never actually seen one himself - and his rendering was wildly inaccurate – it was widely regarded as a true representation of the creature, and shaped public perceptions for more than two centuries.
-My grandmother read over 400 Harlequin Romance novels in the last 30 years of her life.
-Represented on these book covers are rituals of romantic attraction, desire, and courtship - particularly, acts of physical connection.
+Pressboard, petri dishes, found images from Harlequin novels, laser prints, vinyl, adhesive, wall hook, lab coat Dimensions variable In 1515, Albrecht Dürer created a woodcut of a rhinoceros.
+Although he had never actually seen one himself - and his rendering was wildly inaccurate – the print he created was widely distributed and believed to be a true representation of the creature.
+It shaped public perceptions for more than two centuries.
+My grandmother read over 500 Harlequin Romance novels in the last 30 years of her life.
+Represented on those book covers are rituals of romantic attraction, desire, and courtship - particularly, acts of physical connection.
 These scenes are mesmerizing - part sensational performance and part meticulous didactic, reproducing and propagating notions of possession, control, and uncontrollable lust.
 I study these images with a pseudo-scientific curiosity.
-In this piece, I sorted, categorized and documented a taxonomy of heterosexual expressions, gazes, touches, and interactions.
+In this work, I sorted, categorized and documented a taxonomy of heterosexual behaviours, gazes, kisses, and physical touches.
 I detail an imagined beast. |